alexpechkarev/places-autocomplete-js/README.md

 [![npm version](https://badge.fury.io/js/places-autocomplete-js.svg)](https://badge.fury.io/js/places-autocomplete-js)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A flexible and customizable vanilla JavaScript library leveraging the [Google Maps Places (New) Autocomplete API](https://developers.google.com/maps/documentation/javascript/place-autocomplete-overview).
-This library provides a user-friendly way to search for and retrieve detailed address information in any web application.
+A flexible and customizable vanilla JavaScript library for frontend web applications, leveraging the [Google Maps Places (New) Autocomplete API](https://developers.google.com/maps/documentation/javascript/place-autocomplete-overview).
+This library provides a user-friendly way to search for and retrieve detailed address and location information in any web application.

 It handles API loading, session tokens for cost-effective usage, fetching suggestions with debouncing, keyboard navigation, highlighting matched text, and requesting place details, allowing you to focus on integrating the results into your application.